 Janey Wong is an East Portland native who works as a freelance writer and social media manager.
 Her writing work ranges from copywriting to essays on food, culture and identity.
 Beyond her professional projects, she runs a food Instagram (@foodbbpdx) that has been featured on Eater Portland and Yelp PDX, sells vintage clothing online and is an avid traveler.

 Molly Woodstock has been writing and editing content for Travel Portland since 2014.
-A native Oregonian, Molly is also a podcast producer, a professional photographer and a regular contributor to Portland Monthly Magazine.
+Molly is also a gender & equity educator, as well as the creator of the podcast Gender Reveal.